[updated March 2019]

 Have you recently started a monitored weight loss program or customized diet in Orlando, FL?
 If so, then you may have questions about what results you can expect.
+About 4.4 million people in the U.S. suffer from edema or “water retention.”
 When it comes to weight loss, it’s crucial for dieters to be aware of what it means to retain fluid and how this can affect their progress.
 Read on to learn some essential facts about fluid retention.

 What is fluid retention?